Waste Free Communities - The Real Junk Food Project

 And the non food waste?

-The cardboard is gathered together to be collected by aa guy who recycles it in order to raise money for the children’s hospital, the organic waste is put onto the compost heap or in the wormery, which is maintained by a volunteer.
+The cardboard is gathered together to be collected by someone who recycles it in order to raise money for the children’s hospital, while the organic waste is put onto the compost heap or in the wormery, which is maintained by a volunteer.

-They also make their own bags out of old hospital curtains and other donated fabric (I was kindly given one) they were called Morsbags, and people were encouraged to bring them each week, to put their to put their 'shopping' into.
+They also make their own bags out of old hospital curtains and other donated fabric (I was kindly given one) called Morsbags, and people were encouraged to bring them each week to put their to put their 'shopping' into.